slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 ### `src/main/resources/logback.xml`

-If you use logback library as the SLF4J logger implementation, a simple `logback.xml` would be like blow.
+If you use logback library as the SLF4J logger implementation, a simple `logback.xml` looks like this:

 ```xml
 <configuration>